iStroml/IVChartBot/ReadMe.txt

 * !maxwp Pokemonname shows a table for the maxed out pokemon
 * !maxcp Pokemonname shows a table for the maxed out pokemon

+* !catchcp Pokemonname shows a table for a lvl 20 (raid) pokemon
+* !catchwp Pokemonname shows a table for a lvl 20 (raid) pokemon

+* !weathercatchcp Pokemonname shows a table for a lvl 25 (raid) pokemon
+* !weathercatchxp Pokemonname shows a table for a lvl 25 (raid) pokemon

 The bot will tolerate some spelling mistakes.
 So Bulbazaur will be corrected to Bulbasaur - just in case.